Antoinette Funk: Biography

 In 1915, she addressed the College Equal Suffrage League of Bryn Mawr College in a speech entitled "The Best Arguments for Woman Suffrage."

 In 1917, she also supported the United States war effort during World War I along with other women's rights advocates as a member of the Women's Committee of the Council of Defense.
-In 1918, Funk was the vice chairman woman's liberty loan Committee at the Treasury Department.
+In 1918, Funk was the vice chairman of the woman's liberty loan Committee at the Treasury Department.

 During Franklin Delano Roosevelt's administration, Funk served as Assistant Commissioner of the Land Office.

 She retired from the NAWSA in 1939.
 In 1942, she died in San Diego, California.